Graduate College Mentorship Certification

 - Mentoring Undergraduate Students

 - Finally, GCMC students must submit and present their mentorship portfolios at the end of the spring semester (typically a meeting is held towards the end of April/ early May).
-The portfolio will be comprised of two pieces: a scholarly Statement of Mentoring Philosophy and a statement about the mentoring experiences.
-The first piece will include research on an aspect of mentorship (including how to apply this aspect to one’s own academic mentorship) and should be 4-6 double-spaced pages in length.
-The second statement will include: what the mentor did; how the mentorship improved over the year; and how it benefited the mentee.
+The portfolio will be comprised of two pieces: a Diversity Statement and a statement about the mentoring experiences (i.e., what the mentor did; how the mentorship improved over the year; and how it benefited the mentee).

 - Students must apply and be admitted before they can begin participating in the GCMC.